DougPA/xSDR6000/README.md

 ## Known Issues

-* Although the side area will open/close, many / all of the side panels are not yet implemented
+* CW & Slice side panels are not implemented
 * CWX is not implemented
 * Memories are not fully implemented